 - Scenario - A recipe for a load test, made up of one or more bot groups.
 Each group within the scenario can run a different script and have its own settings and behavior, such as simulated network bandwidth, randomized wait times, etc.

 - Dataset - Datasets contain unique values for each bot to use.
 When multiple bots are submitting web forms or other transactional data, you can pull this data from a dataset so each submission is unique.

 - Test - A multi-user load test.
 While the load test is running, you can view aggregated results and analyze errors in real time.
 After the test finishes, Loadster generates a report so you can share the results with your team.

 The process for load testing with Loadster generally goes like this:

 Create a script to simulate your actual user path through the site you’re testing, as realistic as possible.

-Build a test scenario describing how many virtual users (v-users) should run your script, from which cloud region or self-hosted engine, and for how long.
+Build a test scenario describing how many bots should run your script, from which cloud region or self-hosted engine, and for how long.

 Run a test and observe in real time how your site is responding and what errors Loadster is encountering.